 examination procedures, they should ensure audit work is adequate

 through discussions with external auditors and reviewing work

 papers if necessary.

-oversees and monitors any significant data processing services
+and monitors any significant data processing services provided by

 1. Determine whether management directly audits the service

 provider's operations and controls, employs the services of